cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _jumpbox__ machine can accept connections from the Internet.
+Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: XX.215.XXX.XXX or your ip address.
-[CHeck you ip address](http://whatismyipaddress.com)
+- XX.215.XXX.XXX or your own ip address.
+[Check you ip address](http://whatismyipaddress.com)

 Machines within the network can only be accessed by each other.
-- _TODO: Which machine did you allow to access your ELK VM?
-Web-1, Web-2 and Web 3A What was its IP address?
-10.1.0.4
+- Web-1, Web-2 and Web 3A send traffic to the ELK server.

 A summary of the access policies in place can be found in the table below.